Pondok Ranji railway station

-Pondok Ranji Station (PRJ) is a railway station on the KRL Commuterline Green Line in East Ciputat, South Tangerang, Banten, Indonesia.
+Pondok Ranji Station (PDJ) is a railway station on the KRL Commuterline Green Line in East Ciputat, South Tangerang, Banten, Indonesia.
 On August 20, 2020, Minister of Transportation, Budi Karya Sumadi, attended the Groundbreaking New Image and Accessibility Improvement of Pondok Ranji Station.
 The inauguration is the start of the construction or renovation of Pondok Ranji station.
 In January 2022, the renovations have finished and Pondok Ranji station has a new shape.

 This station is the easternmost train station in South Tangerang and the southeasternmost in Banten.
 The location of this station is strategic because it is close to the Bintaro Jaya planned city, the College of Meteorology, Climatology and Geophysics (STMKG), State Finance Polytechnic STAN (PKN STAN), and UIN Syarif Hidayatullah.

 The station is located at the elevation of +25 metres above sea level.
 Pondok Ranji is one of two stations serving the Bintaro housing area, along with Jurangmangu, located about 2 kilometers southwest.

-Building and layout
+History

+Background

 This station is one of the stations that is quite new because it was only opened in 1990 as a recommendation from the first Bintaro train crash in 1987.
-This station has two railway lines.
-Line 1 is a straight line towards Serpong, while line 2 is a straight line towards Tanah Abang.